 Containers can be moved to a light shade area while you’re gone.
 Hanging baskets should be taken down so that they are more easily watched (unless you have a drip system that is on a timer).

-Indoors plants can also be taken care of with a little forethought.
+Indoor plants can also be taken care of with a little forethought.
 Large container plants should be watered well before you leave and if the plant can be moved, place it away from the windows so it will not dry out.
-You can put small plants in the bathtub after they’ve been well watered.
+You can put small plants in the bathtub after they’ve been well-watered.
 The coolness of the bathroom will help retain moisture.
 Do not leave plants standing in water.

 Visit your local Sloat Garden Center location for a variety of watering devices to help keep plants moist while you are away.